Sitecore/jss/packages/create-sitecore-jss/src/templates/node-headless-ssr-experience-edge/README.md

 | `SITECORE_EXPERIENCE_EDGE_ENDPOINT` | Sitecore Experience Edge endpoint.                                                                                                                          |
 | `DEFAULT_LANGUAGE`                  | The JSS app's default language.
 Used to determine language context in case language is not specified in request URL.                                        |
 | `PORT`                              | Optional.
 Port which will be used when start sample.
 Default can be seen in [config.js](./config.js).                                                       |

-These environment variables can be set in the .env file located in the root of the app.

 ## Build & run